 3. Trying to be ‘smart’ about the arcade’s dress code

-The arcade was is always a cool place to hang out after school.
+was is always a cool place to hang out after school.
 And in the early 2000s, it was pretty common to see groups of teens watching others enthusiastically dance-battle it out on the DDR or Para Para machines.
 For petrolheads in the making, we’d probably find you at the racing simulator machines like Daytona or Sega Rally.

 But you were only bad ass enough if you drove in Manual mode so you could feel the mechanical vibrations from the gearstick as you tried your best to “drift” in whatever capacity the game allowed.
 Of course, there was a strict policy that no kids in school uniforms were allowed.
 But if you were a GeNiUs, you probably just threw on a random t-shirt over your school shirt and you were good to go!
 90s kids in Singapore: 1, Arcade staff: 0.